matanbroner/matanbroner.com/_posts/ot-crdt-notes/2022-09-16-crdt-notes.md

----
-layout: post
-title:  "Notes About Distributed Data Structures"
-date:   2022-09-16 00:00:00 +0700
-categories: notes
----
-> Note: This post is more of a space for me to jot down my notes as I learn about CRDTs

 # Introduction
 A while ago, I built an app called "Tryout", which uses the notorious ShareDB library to map operational transforms onto a collaborative coding environment.
 The app was fun to build, but it left me with a lasting desire to better